muratk3n/thirdwave/en/README.md

 It is hilarious how much water fruit, vegs contain..
 A whole bag of spinach, or cabbage fits into a single glass jar once its water is boiled away.
-Taking water out, also key for long term storage as it turns out...
+Taking water out is also key for long term storage as it turns out...
 Same for poultry.

 ---

 Oolm Orta Asya'dan fırlamış üç beş tane götten bacaklı pezevenk kültür mültür yaratamaz.
 Türk diye bir şey yoktur.
 Bunların hepsi